 - Get the accident report and other official documents from law enforcement

-- Gather and analyze the physical evidence in the case
+- Gather and analyze the case’s physical evidence

 - Call in accident reconstruction specialists